OwusuaTanoh/joytv/joytv-laravel/README.md

 If you register, you are just a normal user with no privilege.

+Link the storage file by running the command:

+`php artisan storage:link`

 Start the server with

 `php artisan serve`

+## Run the project on Azure (No installation needed)

 You can view the project on the hosted virtual machine on Azure with the link below: